-- Shared-memory (OpenMP) parallelization inside a scheme is allowed with the restriction that the number of OpenMP threads to use is obtained from the host model as an intent (in) argument in the argument list (Listing 6.2). - MPI communication is allowed in the init and finalize phase for the purpose of computing, reading or writing scheme-specific data that is independent of the host model's data decomposition.
+- Shared-memory (OpenMP) parallelization inside a scheme is allowed with the restriction that the number of OpenMP threads to use is obtained from the host model as an intent(in) argument in the argument list (Listing 6.2). - MPI communication is allowed in the init and finalize phase for the purpose of computing, reading or writing scheme-specific data that is independent of the host model's data decomposition.
 An example is the initial read of a lookup table of aerosol properties by one or more MPI processes, and its subsequent broadcast to all processes.
-Several restrictions apply: - The implementation of reading and writing of data must be scalable to perform efficiently from a few to millions of tasks. - The MPI communicator must be provided by the host model as an intent (in) argument in the argument list (Listing 6.2). - The use of MPI_COMM_WORLD is not allowed. - Calls to MPI and OpenMP functions, and the import of the MPI and OpenMP libraries, must be guarded by C preprocessor directives as illustrated in the following listing.
+Several restrictions apply: - The implementation of reading and writing of data must be scalable to perform efficiently from a few to millions of tasks. - The MPI communicator must be provided by the host model as an intent (in) argument in the argument list (see list of mandatory variables). - The use of MPI_COMM_WORLD is not allowed. - Calls to MPI and OpenMP functions, and the import of the MPI and OpenMP libraries, must be guarded by C preprocessor directives as illustrated in the following listing.
 OpenMP pragmas can be inserted without C preprocessor guards, since they are ignored by the compiler if the OpenMP compiler flag is omitted.

 '''

 #ifdef MPI

 use mpi

 #endif

 #ifdef OPENMP

 use omp_lib

 #endif

 ...

-'''

-'''

 #ifdef MPI

 call MPI_BARRIER(mpicomm, ierr)

 #endif

 #ifdef OPENMP

 me = OMP_GET_THREAD_NUM()

 #else

 me = 0

 #endif

 '''

-• For Fortran coarrays, consult with the GMTB helpdesk (gmtb-help@ucar.edu).
+• For Fortran coarrays, consult with the DTC helpdesk (gmtb-help@ucar.edu).

-2.5 Scientific Documentation Rules
+2.6 Scientific Documentation Rules

 Technically, scientific documentation is not needed for a parameterization to work with the CCPP.
-However, scientific and technical documentation is important for code maintenance and for fostering understanding among stakeholders.
+However, scientific and technical documents are important for code maintenance and for fostering understanding among stakeholders.
 As such, it is required of physics schemes in order to be included in the CCPP.
 This section describes the process used for documenting parameterizations in the CCPP.
 Doxygen was chosen as a tool for generating human-readable output due to its built-in functionality with Fortran, its high level of configurability, and its ability to parse inline comments within the source code.
 Keeping documentation with the source itself increases the likelihood that the documentation will be updated along with the underlying code.
 Additionally, inline documentation is amenable to version control.

-The purpose of this section is to provide an understanding of how to properly document a physics scheme using doxygen inline comments.
-It covers what kind of information should be in the documentation, how to mark up the inline comments so that doxygen will parse it correctly, where to put various comments within the code, and how to configure and run doxygen to generate HTML (or other format) output.
-Part of this documentation, namely subroutine argument tables, have functional significance as part of the CCPP infrastructure.
-These tables must be in a particular format to be parsed by Python scripts that "automatically" generate a software cap for a given physics scheme.
+The purpose of this section is to provide an understanding of how to properly document a physics scheme using doxygen inline comments in the Fortran code and metadata information contained in the .meta files.
+It covers what kind of information should be in the documentation, how to mark up the inline comments so that doxygen will parse them correctly, where to put various comments within the code, how to include information from the .meta files, and how to configure and run doxygen to generate HTML output.
+For an example of the HTML rendering of the CCPP Scientific Documentation, see https://dtcenter.org/GMTB/v4.0/sci_doc.
+Part of this documentation, namely metadata about subroutine arguments, has functional significance as part of the CCPP infrastructure.
+The metadata must be in a particular format to be parsed by Python scripts that "automatically" generate a software cap for a given physics scheme.
 Although the procedure outlined herein is not unique, following it will provide a level of continuity with previous documented schemes.

 Reviewing the documentation for CCPP parameterizations is a good way of getting started in writing documentation for a new scheme.
-The CCPP Scientific Documentation can be converted to html format (see https://dtcenter.org/GMTB/v3.0/sci_doc/).

-2.5.1 Doxygen Comments and Commands
+2.6.1 Doxygen Comments and Commands